 We’ve all heard of Bigfoot and the chupacabra, but what about Almasty or the Bili ape?
-The world is full of terrifying, mythical monsters still awaiting valid discovery, but that doesn’t stop our imaginations from turning.
+The world is full of terrifying, mythical monsters and scary creatures still awaiting valid discovery, but that doesn’t stop our imaginations from turning.
 Here’s a list of startling creatures each continent claims as their own.
 Some people wholeheartedly believe in these stories.
 Do you?

 This dwarf-like creature is said to reside in the forests of Africa and are thought to be the ancestral spirits of the people who live in the area.
 The legend makes them out to be a kind of ghost, a being which haunts the forest because they have unfinished business with the living.
 They lurk in the darkest reaches of the trees and are generally considered to be malicious.

 The jengu is a water spirit whose appearance shifts depending on the beholder.
 Common descriptions make them out to be a mermaid-like creature with long hair and beautiful gap teeth.
 Sound appealing?
 One of their most valuable features is their ability to cure disease, making them a favorite hunt for locals.
 To further their endearment, they’re thought to be the communicators between the living and spiritual realms.

 Related: 13 Best Horror Books of 2017

 This creature hinges largely on stories of large wounds and eyewitness accounts.
 These sightings originally came from explorers and the people living in the swamps of Western Zambia, Angola and Congo.
 Despite the many claims of kongomato sightings, there is a lack of physical evidence of the bird-like creatures.
 The bodies of supposed victims were never examined to confirm the creature.
 Most attribute the sightings to a misidentified bird or giant bat.